FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

 We can now use this object to check if the user is logged in or not.
-We will need to first define `email` as `null` in `data()`.
-If a response is received from the server-side, we will update `email` with the received value which in this case is an object with a property of `email`.
+We will need to first define `email` as `null` in the `data()` function.
+If a response is received from the server, we will update the `email` property with the received value.
+In this case, that is an object with a property of `email`, so we'll make sure to dereference it so that the `email` property is set to an email address, and not a JavaScript object.

 ```vue
 <template>